McPherson County Health Department releases information on community spread, one grocery store employee COVID-19 positive

 McPherson County Health Department defines community spread as five or more cases not related to travel.

-The local health department also identified a positive case of COVID-19 involving an employee at Dillons, 1320 N Main St, McPherson, KS 67460.
+The local health department also identified a positive case of COVID-19 involving an employee at Dillons, 1320 N Main in McPherson.
 While the employee was not symptomatic while at work, the individual was at work immediately prior to symptoms.
 Those who shopped at the 1320 N. Main St. Dillons store on March 31st, 2020 from 11:00 am to 9:00 pm or April 1st, 2020, from 7:00 am to 5:00 pm may have been exposed to COVID-19.

 The McPherson County Health Department stated that symptoms for COVID-19 appear 2-14 days after exposure and include fever, cough, and shortness of breath.
 Other rarer symptoms that may develop include malaise, sore throat, and diarrhea.
 If you develop any of these symptoms, but are not ill enough to seek medical care, you must stay home for at least 7 days after symptoms started or for 72 hours after fever is gone (without the use of fever-reducing medication) and with significant improvement in symptoms, whichever is longer.
 If you develop these symptoms and need to seek medical care, call your healthcare provider beforehand and inform them that you may have been exposed to COVID-19 and require medical attention.